gsferreira/Sandra.Snow.SnowTemplate/Snow/_posts/2014-05-24-angularjs-smart-float-directive.md

         </div>
     </form>

-You can see the working demo on [JSFiddle](http://jsfiddle.net/gsferreira/SCr6X/8/).
+You can see the working demo on [JSFiddle](http://jsfiddle.net/gsferreira/SCr6X/).

 I hope that this helps you.

+##UPDATE 2015-03-11
+Post has been updated with a fix to a bug that [Cooper Sellers](https://disqus.com/by/coopersellers/) found (you can see the details at the comment feed below).